Using the LiveRecorder tool

 error

-Only save a recording when something goes wrong, not if the program exits successfully or if live-record is detached.
+Save a recording when something goes wrong, but not if the program exits successfully or if live-record is detached.
 This is often used to record automated tests.
-It is equivalent to --save-on exit-non-zero,exit-signal,unsupported.
+It is equivalent to exit-non-zero,exit-signal,unsupported.

 The individual circumstances which can also be specified are: